R3Conclave/conclave-core-sdk/docs/docs/kds-configuration.md

 var kdsEnclaveConstraint = new EnclaveConstraints("<kds-enclave-constraints>");

 PostOffice postOffice = PostOfficeBuilder().usingKDS(
         kdsURL,
         kdsKeySpec,
         kdsEnclaveConstraint
 ).build();
 ...
 ```

+Where:

-- `<kds-url>` - The URL of the KDS instance to use.
+- `<kds-url>` is the URL of the KDS instance to use.
 This should match the KDS instance that the enclave is configured for.
-- `<kds-enclave-constraints>` - The constraints that will be used when attesting to the KDS enclave.
+- `<kds-enclave-constraints>` are the constraints that will be used when attesting to the KDS enclave.
   These should match the expected details of the KDS.

-The [`PostOffice`](api/-conclave/com.r3.conclave.mail/-post-office/index.html) may then be used to encrypt and decrypt messages.
+The [`PostOffice`](api/-conclave/com.r3.conclave.mail/-post-office/index.html) may then be used to encrypt and decrypt messages as usual.